The author has worked in conservation and woodland management over many years.

 GreenWorks 40V (Cordless)

 The GreenWorks 22272 G-MAX is a very powerful cordless trimmer.
 It has a twenty-inch blade that can cut branches up to 5/8".
-That means you have no need to resort to a saw very often.
-It will slice straight through some serious timber!
+That means you don't need to resort to a saw often if using the machine on shrubs.
+It will slice straight through some serious timber.

 The head is adjustable, which makes switching from cutting the top of a hedge to the sides as easy as pie.

 On the downside, the 40V power comes at a price, and you can expect to pay over $500 for this beast.
-It is also pretty heavy at around 8 lbs.
+It is also pretty heavy, weighing around 8 lbs.

-On the plus side, this machine will tackle tough brush as well as hedges.
+On the plus side, this machine will tackle tough brushes as well as hedges.

 The Black & Decker LPHT120 cordless is a versatile machine that is ideal for smaller hedges.

-It is not the most powerful cordless on the market (for power, check out the Greenworks monster above) but it is a good value and very popular with users.
+It is not the most powerful cordless on the market (for power, check out the Greenworks monster above) but it is a good value and popular with users who only have small areas to keep neat and tidy.

 Best Electric Hedge Trimmers